 While we pride ourselves on providing a well-rounded elementary education, there are several featured academic programs at Buckley that highlight our commitment to developing the whole boy.

 Public Speaking.
 We believe in the importance of public speaking as part of an elementary school curriculum, and we are proud of our tradition of teaching this lifelong skill.
 From the very beginning of their Buckley experience, each boy will speak in front of a crowd at least once a year.
 This starts simply enough, with the delivery of a single line in their Beginners class play, and we coach them onward, from the Class I Poetry Recital and Oral English assemblies, until they reach our Upper School.
-With years of public speaking behind them, our oldest boys compete annually in the Woodruff Public Speaking Contest, a multi-round competition that involves every boy in Classes VII and VIII.
-Class IX students participate in a year-long study of debate, culminating in the annual Gates Bowl for Debate.
+With years of public speaking behind them, our older boys compete annually in the Woodruff Public Speaking Contest, a multi-round competition that involves every boy in Classes VII and VIII.
+Our oldest students participate in a year-long study of debate, culminating in the annual Gates Bowl for Debate.

 Technology.
 As part of our focus on building critical and innovative thinkers for the digital age, we offer a thorough technology curriculum.
 In our two new technology classrooms, our boys explore the physical make-up of the hardware they use daily and begin to interact with the software on an intimate level.
 We teach coding from an early age, so that boys have the foundation to bring projects to life in their later years, using microcontrollers, 3-D printers, and a host of programming languages.
 In Class III, each of them is given a Chromebook to augment their educational experience, and we take our responsibility for developing healthy relationships with technology in our students seriously, teaching a digital citizenship curriculum as the boys' time with technology increases.